What Are Nanodiscs - Copolymers

 To avoid this from happening, protein scientists have traditionally used detergents to cover up those vulnerable parts of the membrane protein.
 But detergent based approaches come with their own sets of problems, like time-consuming screening processes or 3D structure interferences.

-Synthetic polymers however are able to form a polymer chain out of their monomers to insert into a cell membrane surrounding your desired membrane protein (see Fig. 2, red thread at the top).
-Like a cookie cutter, the membrane protein is dissolved from the membrane and the polymer keeps the membrane protein stable in the newly formed nanodisc.
+Copolymers however are able to form a Copolymer chain out of their monomers to insert into a cell membrane surrounding your desired membrane protein (see Fig. 2, red thread at the top).
+Like a cookie cutter, the membrane protein is dissolved from the membrane and the Copolymer keeps the membrane protein stable in the newly formed nanodisc.

 Consequential affinity chromatography steps allow for precise isolation of your stabilized target protein and further scientific analysis.